History of Roman and Byzantine domes: Fifth century

 In the city of Rome, at least 58 domes in 44 buildings are known to have been built before domed construction ended in the middle of the 5th century.
+Although they continued to be built elsewhere in Italy, domes would not be built again within Rome until 1453.
 The last imperial domed mausoleum in the city was that of Emperor Honorius, built in 415 next to St. Peter's Basilica.
 It was demolished in 1519 as part of the rebuilding of St. Peter's, but had a dome 15.7 meters wide and its appearance is known from some images.
 The last domed church in the city of Rome for centuries was Santo Stefano al Monte Celio around 460.
 It had an unusual centralized plan and a 22 meter wide dome made with vaulting tubes, a technique that may have been imported from the new western capital of Ravenna.
-Although they continued to be built elsewhere in Italy, domes would not be built again within Rome until 1453.
 Other 5th century Italian domes may include a church at Casaranello (first half of the 5th century), the chapel of San Vittore in Milan at the Basilica of Sant'Ambrogio, the chapel of St. Maria Mater Domini in the church of San Felice and Fortunato in Vicenza, and Sicily's Cuba of Malvagna (5th or 6th century) and San Pietro ad Baias (5th or 6th century).

+In Jerusalem, Sion Church was built with a wooden dome between 456 and 460.
 The Church of the Kathisma was built along the road from Jerusalem to Bethlehem around 456 with an octagonal plan.
 It was built over the site of a rock said to be used as a seat by the Virgin Mary as she traveled to Bethlehem while pregnant with Jesus, corresponding to a story told in the Protoevangelium of James.
-The outer diameter was similar to that of the Church of the Holy Sepulchur at 26–27 meters, and the innermost octagon supported a dome 15.5 meters wide.
+The outer diameter was similar to that of the Church of the Holy Sepulchre at 26–27 meters, and the innermost octagon supported a dome 15.5 meters wide.